 The Today FM School of Radio 2019 has been a huge success!
-Our ten week professional course in Radio Production & Podcasting is due to start in February 2020.
+Our ten week professional course in Radio Production & Podcasting is due to start on September 29th 2020.
 Please scroll down for information on the course and on how to book your place today.

 What is it?